fpedd/ees-pees/orga.md

     stuff going.
 Look into supervisor controller to move the robot to desired points -> could help make training simpler.

+* Lets get everybody working.
+We all need to have something todo.
+* Get an agenda / plan ready.
+So that next week we can plan again / update the plan:
+  * One week plan -> from one week to the next
+  * Next presentation plan -> from presentation to presentation (4 in total)
+  * Hole Project plan / goal -> what is our overall goal?
+* Master students need to work on a concept for QA.

 #### Interesting
 * Maybe, to make things easier, simpler and more "greifbar", we should narrow down our project to a real world application.
 That would help to "very naturally"